-Indiana READI, which was first announced by Governor Eric J. Holcomb in his 2021 State of the State address and then enacted in legislation by the Indiana General Assembly, will dedicate $50 million of the $500 million total to the South Bend – Elkhart region.
+Indiana READI, which was first announced by Governor Eric J. Holcomb in his 2021 State of the State address and then enacted in legislation by the Indiana General Assembly, dedicated $50 million of the $500 million total to the South Bend – Elkhart region.
 For READI funding, this region is inclusive of Elkhart, Marshall, and St. Joseph counties.
 Though the American Rescue Plan Act (ARPA) was identified as the funding source when the READI program was created, the exact compliance required was not known until the U.S. Department of Treasury released the final rules in January 2022.

 How did the South Bend – Elkhart Region come up with its plan?

-Who is the South Bend – Elkhart Regional Development Authority?
+Who is the Northern Indiana Regional Development Authority?

-The South Bend – Elkhart Regional Development Authority (RDA) is a separate corporate and political body that was formed in 2015 to apply for and then distribute the $42 million of Regional Cities Initiative funding to spur investment in quality-of-life projects for Elkhart, Marshall, and St. Joseph counties and the municipalities within the region.
+The Northern Indiana Regional Development Authority (RDA) is a separate corporate and political body that was formed in 2015 to apply for and then distribute the $42 million award of Regional Cities Initiative funding to spur investment in quality-of-life projects for Elkhart, Marshall, and St. Joseph counties and the municipalities within the region.
 A five-member board experienced in transportation, regional economic development, business, and finance was appointed by the Mayors and Commissioners of the member counties and the South Bend – Elkhart Regional Partnership was engaged to administer the work on behalf of the board.
 If a region has an established RDA, the Indiana Economic Development Corporation (IEDC) asked the RDA to be the applicant and fiscal agent of READI funding.

 Why is the South Bend – Elkhart Regional Partnership involved?

 As the only regional economic development organization in the three counties, the South Bend – Elkhart Regional Partnership was engaged to administer the regional work on behalf of the RDA.